-LEVEL 1 WATER CONSERVATION AND WATER SHORTAGE CONTINGENCY PLAN RESTRICTIONS:
+LEVEL 2 WATER CONSERVATION AND WATER SHORTAGE PLAN RESTRICTIONS:

-• All leaks, breaks, and malfunctions in the customer’s plumbing must be repaired within 72 hours of discovery.
-Failure to make repairs within 72 hours of notification by the District constitutes a violation.*
+- Obligation to Fix Leaks, Breaks or Malfunctions: All leaks, breaks and malfunctions in the customer’s plumbing must be repaired within Forty-eight (48) hours of discovery.
+Failure to repair a leak or break within 48 hours of notification by Rowland will constitute a violation.

 While Rowland Water District customers have made significant progress toward conservation goals, we encourage everyone to find opportunities for additional water reductions.
 Please remember that the following wasteful practices are permanently banned statewide: